Winter walks & cute cafés

 If the tide is out you can walk along the beach to Old Hunstanton and around the multicoloured cliffs or a slightly easier option on the calves is to take the cliff top path.
 Walk up behind the beach huts and on to Holme Dunes.
 Stopping off en route in our 2018 Muddy Award Winning Cafe – The Old Boat House Cafe!

-Now if you’re like me and ate the whole tin of Quality Street – continue along the Norfolk Coast Path through Holme Dunes Nature Reserve and onto Thornham (6 miles total).
+Now if you’re like me and ate the whole tin – continue along the Norfolk Coast Path through Holme Dunes Nature Reserve and onto Thornham (6 miles total).
 Here you will find the glorious Thornham Deli and cafe packed with all sorts of yummy treats.

 A great walk for all ages and dogs plus plenty of parking!

 We tend to do a circular walk (about an hour)- head onto the beach and then walk back through the woods finishing at the very funky Beach Cafe with a log burner to thaw out by.

 If you want to head into town for proper fish ‘n’ chips – it’s a good 20 minute walk but for little legs (and exhausted grown ups) jump on the miniature train.